TN-Holdings-LLC/psf-zero/test.md

   sense given `compile_for_hardware()` pays for a full separate Qiskit routing pass on top of PSF-Zero's own synthesis.
 See section 5's new "Compile time under the same constraint" subsection.
-- **Whether section 7's "14.4x–16.2x faster" real-hardware compile-time
-  result holds up under the same warm-up correction applied to section 4.**
-  That script calls `transpile()`/`compile_for_hardware()` exactly once per process (10 separate real-hardware job submissions), the same structural pattern that produced section 4's now-retracted numbers, but we have not re-run it with a warm-up patch — doing so means spending real IBM QPU time, and we wanted to flag the open question rather than either assume it's fine or spend hardware time before deciding it's worth checking.
+- **Whether section 7's "14.4x–16.2x faster" (now also confirmed at 13.3x faster over 11 runs) real-hardware compile-time result holds up under the same warm-up correction applied to section 4.** That script calls `transpile()`/`compile_for_hardware()` exactly once per process (one process per real-hardware job submission), the same structural pattern that produced section 4's now-retracted numbers, but we have not re-run it with a warm-up patch — doing so means spending real IBM QPU time, and we wanted to flag the open question rather than either assume it's fine or spend hardware time before deciding it's worth checking.
 See section 7's caveat and Roadmap.
+- **Whether the compile-time advantage (section 4) actually reduces real-hardware calibration-drift exposure in an iterative compile/execute workflow (VQE, QAOA parameter search).** Plausible mechanism, not yet tested — see section 4's cross-machine addendum and Roadmap.
 - **GPU / massively parallel execution.** Because PSF-Zero decomposes each 2-qubit block independently, the per-block synthesis is embarrassingly parallel in principle.
 We have not implemented or benchmarked a parallel